NJIT-CS490-SP21/project1-av565/README.md

 This [temporary] app shows information on a random artist's top played song, from a list of three hard-coded artists.
 PLEASE NOTE:
     The song returned *might not* be the top song by listned to.
 This is just a random song from Spotify API's https://api.spotify.com/v1/artists/{id}/top-tracks GET request.

+PACKAGES USED (SOME MAY HAVE ALREADY BEEN INSTALLED):
+    1. Flask: install using command: pip install -U "python-dotenv"
+    2. requests: install using command: python -m pip install requests
+    3. os
+    4. time
+    5. dotenv
+    6. random

+HOW TO SET-UP:
+    1. Make a .env file in the same directory as the app.py, and p1m1.py.
+Put YOUR OWN client_id and client_secret from Spotify.
+Make sure the file follows the            format:
+            CLIENT_ID="<your-id>"
+            CLIENT_SECRET="<your-secret>"
+    2. Make sure you have all the required packages installed, along with Python (latest version would be good).
+    3. Run app.py
+    4. Go to "localhost:8080" on your browser.

 a.
     1. I was unable to send the song's json dictionary to the flask template.
 I created my own dictionary to store the essential information from the song.json()          object, and sent that instead.
     2. I had trouble properly making the song preview player.
 I looked at the right website (the one from firefox) and figured out somehow.